 Kali Tal is a pioneering scholar in the field of Trauma Studies, and her ground-breaking book, Worlds of Hurt: Reading the Literatures of Trauma (1995, Cambridge University Press), has been widely reviewed, quoted and cited.
 Her extensive research included both reviews of the scholarly and psychological literature, and hundreds of oral history interviews conducted with trauma survivors over the span of a decade.

-Tal’s work in the 1990s inspired LaSalle University’s Connelly library to expand its Special Collection of Imaginative Representations of the Vietnam War by establishing other collections on the Holocaust, and on Psychic Trauma.
+Tal’s work in the 1990s inspired LaSalle University’s Connelly library to expand its Special Collection of Imaginative Representations of the Vietnam War.
 Her papers from the Vietnam Generation years are housed in the library, as are hundreds of the manuscripts that she edited.
 In the early 1990s, Tal’s successful efforts to declassify the secret papers of the War Crimes Working Group under the Freedom of Information Act opened the opportunity for other writers, including Deborah Nelson and Nick Turse, to publish books and articles based on their contents.

 More Writing About Trauma

 “War, Poetry, & Ethics,” War, Literature & the Arts, Fall/Winter 1998.

 “The Physician as Witness: A Response,” Literature & Medicine (Fall 1996) 15:2.

 “When History Talks Back: Inviting Vietnam Veterans into the Classroom,” The Vietnam War, ed.
 Marc Jason Gilbert (Stamford, CT: Greenwood Press) 1991.

 “The Self-Reflexive War: War Looking at Film Looking at War,” Jump/Cut 36 (Spring 1991).